 – Include the text from your headline and at least one photo from the post

 – Don’t give all your information away in that one piece of art, or nobody will have the need to come over to your website (I’m looking at you, infographics)

 – Always include a watermark or a visual indicator that it came from you

 Method 1: Inside the Box

-A classic and simple image at the top and a color block with text in it on the bottom, or vice versa.
+A classic and simple image at the top and a color block with text on the bottom, or vice versa.